conveyal/scenario-editor/docs/network-setup/index.md

 ## Uploading a GTFS bundle

-Start by gathering [GTFS](../glossary.html#GTFS) files for the transit agencies whose service will be included in your scenarios.
-If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.
+Start by gathering [GTFS](../glossary.html#GTFS) feeds for the transit agencies whose service will be included in your region.
+A _GTFS feed_ is a set of CSV files inside a `.zip` archive, and a _GTFS bundle_ is a set of one or more GTFS feeds.

-On the main page for a region, upload your first bundle of GTFS feeds by clicking:
-<br><span class="btn btn-success"><i class="fa fa-database"></i> Upload a new GTFS Bundle</span>

-You can also click this icon on the sidebar to access GTFS Bundles:
+If you just created a new region, you will be prompted to upload a GTFS bundle.
+Otherwise, you can click the database icon (<i class="fa fa-database"></i>) on the sidebar to access your GTFS Bundles at any time.
-<br><span class="ui-icon"><i class="fa fa-database"></i> GTFS Bundles</span>

-This will take you to the GTFS Bundles page, where you can give the Bundle a name and choose .zip files to upload.
-If you have multiple GTFS feed .zip files, you can select them by shift-clicking, control-clicking or command-clicking (depending on your browser/operating system).
+First you need to assign your new bundle a name.
+We recommend staying organized by basing the name on the time period and/or services included such as "TTC&GO - June 2019".
+Next choose one or more .zip files to upload.
+You can select multiple GTFS feeds in the file dialogue by shift-clicking, control-clicking or command-clicking (depending on your browser/operating system).
 Finally, click the create button to confirm.

 Again, note that files larger than 500MB may be rejected on upload.
-The largest GTFS in regular use are below 400MB so a larger file may indicate a problem.
-Please contact us if you genuinely need to upload a file of this size.
+The largest GTFS feeds in regular use are below 400MB and most are much smaller than this.
+A larger file may indicate a problem.
+Please contact us if you genuinely need to upload a larger file.

+If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.

 ## Creating a Project

-Uploading and processing a bundle may take several minutes.
-Once processing is complete, on the Projects page, click:
+Uploading and processing a GTFS bundle may take several minutes.
+Once processing is complete, you should be able to create a new _project_ based on the bundle you uploaded.
+If you aren't on the projects page already, click the project icon (<i class="fa fa-cubes"></i>) and then _Create new Project_.

-<br><span class="btn btn-success"><i class="fa fa-plus"></i> Create new Project</span>
+A project is essentially a wrapper around a bundle which associates it with any scenarios and modifications you may create later on.
+The purpose of projects is to allow multiple users to work simultaneously on the same baseline network without stepping on each other's toes.
+Later on we'll cover how modifications can be shared between projects which are based on the same bundle.
+Once created, the bundle associated with a project cannot be changed.

-This will take you to the Create new Project page, where you can give the Project a name, select a bundle to which the project will be associated, and click the create button to confirm.
+Give the project a descriptive name, select a bundle to which the project will be associated, and click the create button to confirm.
 You are now ready to move on to [editing scenarios](../edit-scenario).